noise-lab/netmicroscope-daemon/README.md

 Network Microscope's ML Video Performace Inference Module is capable of inferring video streaming quality metrics in real time, such as startup delay or video resolution, by using just a handful of features extracted from passive traffic measurement.
 NM passively collects a corpus of network features about the traffic flows of interest in the network and directs those to a real-time analytics framework that can perform more complex inference tasks.

-* Inferring Streaming Video Quality from Encrypted Traffic: Practical Models and Deployment Experience. [[paper link]](https://arxiv.org/pdf/1901.05800.pdf)<br>
+* Inferring Streaming Video Quality from Encrypted Traffic: Practical Models and Deployment Experience. [[paper]](https://arxiv.org/pdf/1901.05800.pdf)<br>
 *F. Bronzino\*, P. Schmitt\*, S.Ayoubi, G. Martins, R. Teixeira, N. Feamster (\*Co-First Authors).*<br>
 Proceedings of the ACM on Measurement and Analysis of Computing Systems (POMACS) and at ACM Sigmetrics 2020, Boston, USA, June 8-12, 2020.